nautobot/nautobot-app-chatops/docs/chat_setup/microsoft_teams_setup.md

 ## Additional Resources

-Reference the [Setting Up Nautobot Chatops With MSTeams Fall 2021](http://blog.networktocode.com/post/setting-up-nautobot-chatops-with-msteams-fall-2021/) blog post for more details and additional screenshots.
+Reference the [Setting Up Nautobot Chatops With MSTeams Spring 2022](https://blog.networktocode.com/post/setting-up-nautobot-chatops-with-msteams-spring-2022/) blog post for more details and additional screenshots.